amazon-archives/support-chat-bot/3_CreateChatbot/README.md

 2.1 Go to output section of supportchatbot-webapp-1 cloud formation template and copy the Cognito Pool Id.

-2.2 Open the cognitopwrest function created in step 1.
+2.2 Open the `support-chatbot-function` function created in step 1.

 2.3 Replace the PoolID value in line 12 value to the value copied in step 2.1
 ```